 Water quality data collection is essential to assess water quality issues.
 Go to the Monitoring Programs

 page to view maps of the various water quality monitoring programs.

-Detailed GIS maps show hundreds of water quality monitoring sites from the Upper Colorado River to the South Platte basin in Northeastern Colorado.
+Detailed information on various water quality monitoring programs for the Upper Colorado River to the South Platte basin in Northeastern Colorado.
 Learn more»

 Water Quality Studies

 Find current information and studies about East and West Slope water quality and the C-BT Headwaters Project (forest health related to wildfires) on this page.
 Learn more»

 Water Quality Links